aleshaleksey/fansys23/abilities.md

 - When delivering a spell that takes an action to cast, or releasing a spell that takes an action/reaction to release (held spell), make a weapon attack.
 If the attack hits, you deal the normal damage and discharge the spell through the weapon.
 If the attack misses, the spell is "held".

-**Special**: When you miss when a "spell strike" when already concentrating on a spell, the double concentration rule resolves itself in the usual way (either you chose to drop on spell, or they both end, be it quietly or loudly).
+**Special**: When you miss with a "spell strike" when already concentrating on a spell, the double concentration rule resolves itself in the usual way (either you chose to drop on spell, or they both end, be it quietly or loudly).

 **Prerequisites**:
 - Must be proficient in the given weapon group.